 B I O G R A P H Y

 I was born and raised an hour-and-a-half outside of Chicago—the sort of place where you’d still find cornfields and forests in inspiring mystery under each limb’s shadow and behind each stalk’s shade.
 These were landscapes where my imagination frolicked as a boy, dreaming up fairies and witches in hollowed stumps.

 I attended Elgin High School’s Talented and Gifted Academy and then Northwestern University’s School of Communication—where I earned a B.A. in theatre, a certificate in music theatre, and graduated magna cum laude.
 While there, I received a grant to study abroad at Oxford University and pursue research at The Globe Theatre, London.

-Moving back to the Windy City, I married my then-fiancé (the most amazing man I have ever had the privilege of meeting) and refined my personal mission even further.
+Moving back to the Midwest, I married my then-fiancé (the most amazing man I have ever had the privilege of meeting) and refined my personal mission further.
 I explored prose writing for the first time through a collection of short stories and began delivering workshops with Fortune-500 companies worldwide on storytelling, personal empowerment, and connection through Pinnacle Performance Co.
 After two further cross-country moves, I developed my first full-length novel, Bondi.
 This young adult book ties together all the learning and self-discovery I’ve done over the past decade and integrates it with my passion for an epic, adventurous story.

 “Your authenticity and words were refreshing and reassuring.
 It’s challenging to be authentic in an artificial space; you made me comfortable enough to be a little more myself.– Feedback from a workshop participant